aniket-work/How-I-Built-Marketing-Campaign-Analyzer-Using-AI-Agents/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the Online Booking System Using AI Agents
+Follow these steps to set up and run the  Marketing Campaign Analyzer Using AI Agents

 1. Navigate to your project directory:
    ```